13 days from £599

 A few meals are included on this trip.
 (Dinner is included on the first night in the hostel in Delhi, and a delicious vegetarian dinner and breakfast will be provided on the camel trek on days 8 and 9.)
 You’ll have to buy all other meals, snacks and drinks for yourself.
 Your personal travel advisor can recommend a food budget for you, and your expert tour guide will be able to recommend brilliant local restaurants and eateries whilst you’re away to make the most of the famous Indian cuisine.

 Arrive into Indira Gandhi International Airport on Day 1 of the trip with plenty of time for the evening pre-departure meeting.
 You trip finishes on day 13 in Mumbai.
-You will arrive around 2pm into Mumbai so we recommend flying out the day after your tour.
-If you intend to fly out of Mumbai on day 13, we strongly recommend booking at flight that departs after 7:30pm.
-Airport transfers are not included, but easy to arrange locally.
+Airport transfers are not included but are easy to arrange locally.

 The minimum age for this trip is 18 years old and is open to all young-at-heart backpackers.
 On this trip you have the opportunity to go off the beaten track and experience the real India.
 Public transport will be used and as with any developing country the itinerary may be subject to delays and changes – it is all part of the fun of India!